01 / Redesigning the Request For Information Process

 Research Methods

-User Interviews, Competitor Research, Journey Mapping, MSCW Analysis
+User Interviews, Competitor Research, Journey Mapping, Sprints, Prioritization Grids, MSCW Analysis

 Overview